isomerpages/csc-corp/_reach-us/Rent Our Facility.md

 	}
 </style>

-<p>We currently operate on two premises - Civil Service College at North Buona Vista Road and INN x CSC at Jurong Town Hall.</p>

 <p class="theheader">Civil Service College
 	<br>at North Buona Vista Road</p>
 <p>We provide comprehensive facilities and services that cater to your training and event requirements.
 Below, you will find our available rooms, rates, and the online booking form.</p>